reactive-react/xreact/README.md

 const Counter = counterable(CounterView)
 ```

+what really happen behind compose is actually ES6 style mixin, so there won't be any extra layer of HoC and no any performance overhead.
 ### Easy to test, no need for mocks
 Because UI and UI behavior are loosely coupled, you can test a React component by just passing it data.
 Behaviors can be tested by calling actions and then verifying the state.